rogerlpl/Encuentra/README.md

-# Encuentra
+# Find Liz play it on http://rogerlpl.github.io/Find-Liz/

-(Juego) Encuentra a Liz que esta escondida por el mapa.
+Hide and Seek